Pylons/pyramid/docs/narr/traversal.rst

 application, the system uses this algorithm to determine which Python code to execute:

 #.
-The request for the page is presented to :mod:`repoze.bfg`'s
+The request for the page is presented to the :mod:`repoze.bfg`
     "router" in terms of a standard :term:`WSGI` request, which is represented by a WSGI environment and a ``start_response`` callable.

 #.
 The router creates a :term:`WebOb` request object based on the
     WSGI environment.